 But grandad chickens don’t have hands so they can’t make chicken sandwiches!

 And he’ll reply,

 then why are they called chicken sandwiches?!

-On other occasion my response would be different,
+On another occasion, my response would be different,

 But grandad, chickens can’t make a chicken sandwich but maybe a quarter would be adequate enough.

-And then he’ll say someone else and leave me completely stumped.
+And then he’ll say someone else and leaves me completely stumped.

 This was his way of teaching us critical thinking and that sometimes, there is more than one answer to a question.